ocaml-flambda/flambda-backend/jane/doc/extensions/uniqueness/pitfalls.md

 let use () = free (mk ())
 ```

-This code checks even if `mk` is not annotated, because, now that the need as
+This code typechecks even if `mk` is not annotated, because, now that a need has
 arisen, the compiler has inferred the return mode of `mk` to be `unique`.
 However, this analysis happens on a per module basis.
 If we abstract `mk` into
 its own module we will get a mode error: